Baltimore's Historic Charles Street

 From here, visit the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary.
 Completed in 1821, it is known as “America’s First Cathedral” and is considered one of the finest examples of neo-classical architecture in the world.

 As you approach Baltimore’s famous waterfront area, other cultural attractions take center stage.
-These range from the Royal Farms Arena, specializing in concerts and professional sporting events, to the Hippodrome Theatre at the France-Merrick Performing Arts Center.
+These range from the CFG Bank Arena specializing in concerts and professional sporting events, to the Hippodrome Theatre at the France-Merrick Performing Arts Center.
 Cornerstone of the city’s recent westside renaissance, the Hippodrome presents rich and diverse entertainment amid early 20th-century grandeur.

 Inner Harbor Area

 The Inner Harbor area, Baltimore’s main commercial center, is a hub for restaurants, shopping and waterfront attractions.
-The National Aquarium, Ripley’s Believe It or Not!, Maryland Science Center, Port Discovery Children’s Museum, American Visionary Art Museum and Geppi’s Entertainment Museum offer fun for all ages.
+The National Aquarium, Maryland Science Center, Port Discovery Children’s Museum, and the American Visionary Art Museum offer fun for all ages.
 Guided heritage walking tours are also offered, connecting 20 historic sites and museums.
 Stop by the Baltimore Visitor Center for information and tickets.

 Just south of the main harbor area is Federal Hill, where Cross Street Market sells the usual fresh seafood and locally grown produce along with a variety of unusual products like pigs’ ears, pickled eggs and ox tails.
 If you are looking for more conventional dining options, enjoy a nice meal at one of the many taverns, restaurants and pubs that line the streets.
 After dark, explore the energetic nightlife.